frontEndDoctor/Social-Media-Web-Scrapping/README.md

 # Favcode-Project-1
-Data scrapping on Nairaland Forum
+This task inbolves scrapping Data from a popular Nigeria new blog platform called  Nairaland In this task, the